Al-Shabaab (militant group): Bounties

-In 2012, with the support of the Somali government, the United States began issuing bounties for al-Shabaab members under its Rewards for Justice Program.
-On June 7, the U.S. Department of State offered a total of $33 million in bounties for information leading to the capture of any of seven senior commanders, including $7 million for Godane, then the group's emir, and $5 million for Robow, then his deputy.
-In response, al-Shabaab's Fu'ad Qalaf issued a mock bounty of his own, promising ten camels to anyone possessing information on U.S. President Barack Obama, and a further, less valuable, reward of ten cocks and ten hens for information on Hillary Clinton, the U.S. Secretary of State.
-On an official state visit to Mogadishu, top U.S. envoy Johnnie Carson dismissed the counter-offer as "absurd".
+In 2012, with the support of the Somali government, the United States began issuing bounties for Al-Shabaab members under its Rewards for Justice Program.
+On 7 June, the U.S. Department of State offered a total of $33 million in bounties for information leading to the capture of any of seven senior commanders, including $7 million for Godane, then the group's emir, and $5 million for Robow, then his deputy.
+In response, Al-Shabaab's Fu'ad Qalaf issued a mock bounty of his own, promising ten camels to anyone possessing information on the U.S. President Barack Obama, and a further, less valuable, reward of ten cocks and ten hens for information on Hillary Clinton, the U.S. Secretary of State.
+On an official state visit to Mogadishu, the top U.S. envoy Johnnie Carson dismissed the counter-offer as "absurd".
 He also announced that the U.S. would impose sanctions, including visa and travel bans and asset freezes, on anyone attempting to thwart the ongoing political transition in Somalia.

-On March 21, 2013, the U.S. Department of State offered $5 million apiece for information on two American senior al-Shabaab commanders, Omar Shafik Hammami and Jehad Mostafa.
-On March 15, 2014, it issued three further bounties, including one on Abdukadir Mohamed Abdukadir, who it said coordinated al-Shabaab's recruitment activities in Kenya.
-On September 27, 2014, after Godane's death, the Somali National Intelligence and Security Agency announced its own bounty, offering $2 million for information leading to the arrest of the new emir, Umar, and a separate $1 million reward for information leading to his killing.
-Several further Somali bounties were issued on April 10, 2015, with rewards ranging between $100,000 and $250,000.
-In a separate programme, on April 3, 2015, the Kenyan government offered KSh.
-20 million ($215,000) for information leading to the arrest of Mohamed Mohamud, a commander of al-Shabaab's operations in Kenya.
+On 21 March 2013, the U.S. Department of State offered $5 million apiece for information on two American senior Al-Shabaab commanders, Omar Shafik Hammami and Jehad Mostafa.
+On 15 March 2014, it issued three further bounties, including one on Abdukadir Mohamed Abdukadir, who it said coordinated Al-Shabaab's recruitment activities in Kenya.
+On 27 September 2014, after Godane's death, the Somali National Intelligence and Security Agency announced its own bounty, offering $2 million for information leading to the arrest of the new emir, Umar, and a separate $1 million reward for information leading to his killing.
+Several further Somali bounties were issued on 10 April 2015, with rewards ranging between $100,000 and $250,000.
+In a separate programme, on 3 April 2015, the Kenyan government offered KSh.
+20 million ($215,000) for information leading to the arrest of Mohamed Mohamud, a commander of Al-Shabaab's operations in Kenya.